-Long service paymentFormula for calculating long service payment: (Last month wages x 2/3) x reckonable years of service Service of an incomplete year should be calculate on a pro rata basis.Note: An FDH will not be simultaneously entitled to bot long service payment and severance payment. on a pro rata basis.
-Note: An FDH will not be simultaneously entitled to bo d long service payment and severance payment. :h Severance paymentAn employer shall pay severance payment to an FD under the following circumstances: Η the FDH is dismissed by reason of redundancy, of the employment contract expires without bein renewed by reason of redundancy^^; and the FDH has not less than 24 months of continuou employment with the same employer immediate prior to the termination. ^^ If the employer has offered in writing to rener the contract or re-engage the FDH under a ner contract not less than seven days before the dat of dismissal/expiry of the contract, but the FD has unreasonably refused the offer, the FDH is no eligible for severance payment. w :e H Formula for calculating severance payment: (Last month wages x 2/3) x reckonable years of service # Service of an incomplete year should be calculate on a pro rata basis.
-Note: An FDH will not be simultaneously entitled to bot long service payment and severance payment. h
+Long service payment Formula for calculating long service payment: (Last month wages $x 2/3$ ) $x$ reckonable years of service # Service of an incomplete year should be calculated on a pro rata basis.
+Note: An FDH will not be simultaneously entitled to both long service payment and severance payment.
+Severance payment An employer shall pay severance payment to an FDH under the following circumstances: the FDH is dismissed by reason of redundancy, or the employment contract expires without being renewed by reason of redundancy^^; and • the FDH has not less than 24 months of continuous employment with the same employer immediately prior to the termination. ^^ If the employer has offered in writing to renew the contract or re-engage the FDH under a new contract not less than seven days before the date of dismissal/expiry of the contract, but the FDH has unreasonably refused the offer, the FDH is not eligible for severance payment.
+Formula for calculating severance payment: (Last month wages x $2/3$ ) x reckonable years of service # Service of an incomplete year should be calculated on a pro rata basis.
+Note: An FDH will not be simultaneously entitled to both long service payment and severance payment.

 Food allowance Any outstanding food allowance if no food is provided by the employer.
-Free return passage Under Clause 7 of the SEC, the employer shall provide the FDH with free return passage to his/her place of origin on termination or expiry of the contract.Points-to-note:Generally, the employer will provide the FDH with an air ticket (including basic checked luggage). • The air ticket provided by the employer should take the most direct route.
+Free return passage Under Clause 7 of the SEC, the employer shall provide the FDH with free return passage to his/her place of origin on termination or expiry of the contract.
+Points-to-note: Generally, the employer will provide the FDH with an air ticket (including basic checked luggage). • The air ticket provided by the employer should take the most direct route.
 If the employer does not provide an air ticket with the most direct route to the place of origin, the employer may need to pay a higher daily food and travelling allowance due to additional travelling days.
 To ensure that both parties have sufficient and reasonable time to handle matters related to contract completion or termination, the FDH is advised to confirm the departure arrangement with the employer (such as departure date, destination, etc.) before the employer buys the air ticket.
 Food and travelling allowance Under Clause 7(b) of the SEC, a daily food and travelling allowance of \$100 per day shall be paid to the FDH when the FDH returns to his/her place of origin.

-An employer shall pay all wages and other payments due to an FDH under the EO and the SEC not later than seven days after the date of completion or termination of contract^{}.
+An employer shall pay all wages and other payments due to an FDH under the EO and the SEC not later than seven days after the date of completion or termination of contract\.
 An FDH who wishes to claim for severance payment should serve a written notice to the employer within three months after the completion or termination of contract.
 The employer shall make the severance payment to the FDH not later than two months from the receipt of such a notice.